-Have you ever given money to Teach for America, the $295 million nonprofit that brings educators to low-income neighborhoods across the country?
-What about the National Fish and Wildlife Foundation, one of the largest conservation groups in the United States which brought in $127 million in 2014?
+Have you ever given money to Teach for America?
+The $295 million nonprofit brings educators to low-income neighborhoods across the country.
+What about the National Fish and Wildlife Foundation?
+One of the largest conservation groups in the United States raised $127 million in 2014?

 These are among 10 major charities refusing to show where your money goes, and that’s a problem for the Better Business Bureau’s Wise Giving Alliance.
 In a new list from the charity watchdog, BBB calls them the largest “Transparency Dodgers” who didn’t disclose enough operational information, including fundraising performance.

 That doesn’t mean these are bad charities, but it does make it harder to judge how effective they are.